Eco-logical Versus Eco-lunatic Farming

 Finally, perennials don’t require planting each year, avoiding annual soil disturbance as well as the costs of planting labor, fossil fuel consumption, equipment utilization and seeds.

 Increasing the percentage of perennial crops will take a concerted effort extending beyond farmers.
-Improved cultivars need to be developed, farm subsidy policies need to be reworked, and marketplace adoption of perennial competitors to annual crops needs to be encouraged.
+Better cultivars are needed, farm subsidy policies need to be reworked, and marketplace adoption of perennial competitors to annual crops needs to be encouraged.

 Create sterile crop cultivars that produce “suicide” seeds to lock farmers into buying seeds each year, rather than using what nature would otherwise have given them for free.